Study in New Zealand

-Answer- There is certain rules and regulations which you should follow to study in New Zealand.
+Answer- There are certain rules and regulations which you should follow to study in New Zealand.
 If the period is for more than 3 months, you will need a student visa or permit.

 Question- How long can I study in New Zealand?

-Answer- There is no restrictions on the duration of your stay in New Zealand as a student.
+Answer- There are no restrictions on the duration of your stay in New Zealand as a student.

 Question- Will my degree received in New Zealand recognized internationally?